Julie Smith, Executive Director

-Adam is looking forward to promoting understanding and awareness among employers to encourage inclusive hiring and to explain the benefits of having a diverse workforce in his role as Labour Market Facilitator.
-Adam has over 15 years’ experience working as a small business owner, he was heavily involved in the education industry and additional work experience in both the corporate and government worlds.
-With his experience with the PEI’s Department of Education, he had the opportunity to form relationships and make connections with great families, organizations and community associations on the Island.
+In his role as Labout Market Facilitator, Adam enjoys promoting understanding and awareness among employers while encouraging inclusive hiring and explaining the benefits of having a diverse workforce.
+Adam has over 15 years’ experience working as a small business owner, and has additional work experience in both the corporate and government worlds.
+With his experience with the PEI’s Department of Education, he had the opportunity to form relationships and make connections with great families, organizations, and community associations on the Island.

 While living in Japan, Adam met his wife, Kyoko before moving to Australia for a couple of years where he worked/played in the sporting industry.
 His son, Jordan, is currently in his first-year university (Business Program) while also pursuing his dream of playing pro hockey.
 This past year he was drafted to the Los Angeles Kings of the National Hockey League (NHL).
 Adam’s daughter, Kairi, is in high school and wants to work in the medical industry.
 Kairi is very active in volleyball, CrossFit, and is a student counsellor for her school.

 Katrina Durdle, Support Match Coordinator

 As the Support Match Coordinator, Katrina’s goals are to assist individuals and/or their families in finding their perfect match with a Support Worker who will meet the individual at their level and needs and giving the individual, families and workers the opportunity succeed and thrive wonderfully.